Hurricane Wilma: United States

 On October 24, 2005, the same day Wilma made landfall in Florida, President George W. Bush approved a disaster declaration for Brevard, Broward, Collier, Glades, Hendry, Indian River, Lee, Martin, Miami-Dade, Monroe, Okeechobee, Palm Beach, and St. Lucie counties.
 The Federal Emergency Management Agency (FEMA) expended $342.5 million to the 227,321 approved applicants.
 The agency paid out $150.8 million for housing and $191.5 million for other significant disaster-related needs, including loss of personal property, moving and storage, and medical or funeral expenses relating to the hurricane.
-Additionally, public assistance from FEMA totaled over $1.4 billion and grants for hazard mitigation projects exceeded $141.5 million.
+Public assistance from FEMA totaled over $1.4 billion, while grants for hazard mitigation projects exceeded $141.5 million.
+Additionally, the federal government provided assistance via the Small Business Administration and United States Army Corps of Engineers.
+The former approved about $101.4 million in low-interest loans for businesses and homes and the latter installed more than 42,000 temporary roofs.

 Florida governor Jeb Bush activated an emergency bridge loan program in early November 2005, allowing small businesses damaged by Wilma to apply for interest-free loans up to $25,000.
 The Florida legislature took several actions in the 2006 session in relation to Wilma.
 These included allocating $66.7 million to improving shelters, mandating that high-rise buildings have at least one elevator capable of operating by generator, and requiring gas stations and convenience stores to possess a back-up electrical supply in the event that they have fuel but no power.

 Florida's sugar industry was greatly affected; the cropping had already started and had to be halted indefinitely.
 Damage to sugarcane crops was critical and widespread.
 Citrus canker spread rapidly throughout southern Florida following Hurricane Wilma, creating further hardships on an already stressed citrus economy due to damage from Wilma and previous years' hurricanes.
 Citrus production estimates fell to a low of 158 million boxes for the 2005–2006 production seasons from a high of 240 million for 2003–2004.
 Forecasts projected a decrease of 28 million boxes of oranges, the smallest crop since the 1989-1990 growing season, caused by a severe freeze.

 By late-September 2010, roughly $9.2 billion had been paid for more than 1 million insurance claims that had been filed throughout Florida in relation to Hurricane Wilma.

-After Wilma, the United States would not be struck by another major hurricane until Hurricane Harvey made landfall in southern Texas on August 26, 2017, ending a record period of 11 years and 10 months, a total of 4,323 days.
-During this time, major hurricanes occurred in the Atlantic slightly more frequently than average; they just did not make landfall in the United States.
-Additionally, Florida would not be struck by another hurricane for a record 11 years until Hurricane Hermine in September 2016.
-A total of 68 consecutive hurricanes either missed the state or weakened below hurricane intensity before making landfall in Florida.
-Furthermore, the state would not experience another major hurricane landfall until Hurricane Irma in September 2017.